hpcn-uam/Limago/README.md

 This repository puts together all the necessary pieces to generate Limago.

 Make sure you are using `Vivado 2018.3 IP Build 2404404`.
-It seems to be a bug in Vivado 2018.3.1 IP Build 2486929 that produces convinational loops in the synthetized HLS.
+It seems to be a bug in Vivado 2018.3.1 IP Build 2486929 that produces combinational loops in the synthesized HLS.

 *Before generating any project check each submodule's README.md to verify that everything is set properly*